oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 the redirect URI.
 If the URI is not trusted, the AS MAY inform the user and rely on the user to make the correct decision.

-### Clients as Open Redirector {#open_redirector_on_client}

-An open redirector is an endpoint that forwards a user’s browser to an arbitrary URI obtained from a query parameter.

-Client MUST NOT expose open redirectors.
-Attackers may use open redirectors to produce URLs that appear to point to the client.
-This might trick users into trusting the URL and follow it in their browser.
-Another abuse case is to produce URLs pointing to the client and utilize them to exfiltrate authorization codes and access tokens, as described in (#redir_uri_open_redir).

-In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin and integrity of a request can be authenticated.
-Countermeasures against open redirection are described by OWASP [@owasp_redir].

 ## 307 Redirect  {#redirect_307}